fawyrad/CheckKeyboxes/README.md

 # **CheckKeyboxes**

-A script to batch process a directory with keybox XML files.
+A Python script to batch process a directory with keybox XML files.

 **What it does:**
 - checks for valid keybox XML files